 How U.S. Textile and Apparel Companies Benefit

 The U.S.-Jordan Free Trade Agreement (FTA) entered into force on December 17, 2001.
-The FTA will eliminate duties and commercial barriers to bilateral trade in goods and services originating in the United States and Jordan over the course of ten years.
+Duties and commercial barriers to bilateral trade in goods and services originating in the United States and Jordan have been eliminated.
 The FTA also obliges Jordan to adopt stronger protection and enforcement provisions for copyrights, trademarks, patents, and trade secrets.
-These changes, among others, will provide U.S. and Jordanian businesses with a market base that is more accessible and easier to navigate.
+These changes, among others, provide U.S. and Jordanian businesses with a market base that is more accessible and easier to navigate.

 Also see ITA's FTA Tariff Tool to determine current and future tariffs for qualifying products, as well as the date on which products are duty-free.

 In order to take advantage of the duty elimination, products must qualify as "originating" goods under the terms of the agreement.
 In general, the product must have sufficient U.S. or Jordanian content or processing to meet the criteria.
 The FTA's rules of origin are not substantially different from standard rules of origin.

 For U.S. goods to qualify for duty-free treatment in the Jordanian market, they must satisfy the following requirements: